HomeOnMars/projektoOmnijo/teknikoj/Unuoj.md

     Companies have the freedom to shift the beginning of the workday to be up to 1Ĝ earlier.
   - Seven days of the week
-    The symbols should be selected to avoid the ones already used in the base-32 ONKIO character set (see [unuoj.py](unuoj.py) `TX_SYMBOLS_DICT['ONKIO']` dict),
+    The symbols are selected to avoid
+    the ones already used in the base-32 ONKIO character set (see [unuoj.py](unuoj.py) `TX_SYMBOLS_DICT['ONKIO']` dict),